Home of the Underdogs

 Alternate Reality: The City screenshot

 Note: Alternate Reality was designed and coded by Phillip Price, who has given approval for redistribution of this game.
 This was not a C64 game per se, but was coded directly for the Atari 800 series computers, then ported to other platforms such as C64 and IBM and Atari ST. Phillip used Atari's Display List Interrupt capability extensively, getting an unheard-of 256 colors onscreen in high-res mode.
 This color feature was undoubtably lost on the C64 and IBM.
-The best news to fans is that he's working hard on a remake of this classic :) [thanks to Scott for the info]
+The best news to fans is someone is working on a remake for this classic :) [thanks to Scott for the info]

 Reviewed by: Underdogs